glouppe/info8002-large-scale-data-systems/lecture1.md

     - Concurrency
     - Failures and consistency
 - From these general building blocks, understand
-    - how *distributed computing systems* for data science work,
+    - distributed *computing paradigms* for data science,
-    - how *distributed storage systems* operate.
+    - distributed *storage systems* .

 ???